vishu-git/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first github repository

-README.md file was manually edited.
-One more edit at Github
+This line was modified manually while conflict resolution.